-The impending closure of Diablo Canyon Power Plant in 2025 presents a once-in-a-lifetime opportunity.
+Planning for the next chapter of Diablo Canyon Power Plant presents a once-in-a-lifetime opportunity.

 That opportunity?
 To transform the existing facilities and infrastructure – plus 12,000 acres of pristine land and 14 miles of unspoiled coastline – into an attractive mix of conservation, sustainable eco-tourism, renewable energy, water resilience and cutting-edge research and development.
 We must seize this brief window to transform the loss of 1,500 high-wage jobs and 1,900 contractor jobs into a catalyst for economic opportunity.